-625.0 Curriculum Development: Instructional Media This course will analyze the effectiveness of audio-visual media
+625.0 Curriculum Development: Instructional Media This course will analyze the effectiveness of audio-visual media on instructional programs.

-I his course will analyze the effectiveness of audio-visual media on instructional programs.
 Teachers will learn to understand, select, produce, and use appropriate media and materials to stimulate learning in their specific curricula.

 626.0 Curriculum Development: Written Composition